 This covers access to online materials, videos and content, access to live classes, break-out sessions and the Online School’s extra-curricular events.

 We are pleased to offer fifteen fully funded places across the three Online Schools to refugees.
 Please see our Frequently Asked Questions for more information.

 Instructions for payment of the course fee will be sent with your offer of a place.
 Your place will be confirmed once payment has been received.
 Offers are made on a first-come-first-served basis to suitably qualified and experienced applicants.
 Each school has a maximum of 50 spaces.

 - substantial experience in working with, or on issues related to, refugees or other forced migrants;

-- a first degree as a minimum;
+- a first degree;

 *Please note that if your first language is not English, or if your first language is English but you are not a national of the UK, Ireland or a majority English-speaking country recognised by UK Visas and Immigration (UKVI), you must supply suitable evidence that you have reached the relevant higher or standard level before any offer of a place can be confirmed.
 The requirement to provide English language test scores may be waived in cases where you have successfully completed or are currently completing a degree-level or postgraduate course that is: full-time, at least nine months long, undertaken at a recognised institution where the medium of instruction and assessment throughout the course is entirely in English.

 For all enquiries, please contact:

 Refugee Studies Centre

 University of Oxford